orstavik/JoiEvents/book/4_EventSequence/Pattern10_TakeNote.md

 and/or other event details, cannot be preserved implicitly, but require the event triggering function to maintain state data.

+## TakeNote of the state data

+There is one aspect of the TakeNote pattern that is of most interest: it stores state.
+This should raise some red flags, so let us look at them:

+1. When data is passed out of the TakeNote and EventSequence trigger function, they can be altered on the outside.
+If the data passed out is an object or an array, altering data within those objects would be mutations that also would alter the inner state of the event trigger functions.
+That would be very bad, very, very bad indeed.

+   Therefore, when state data is passed out of the TakeNote trigger function object, it should always be deep cloned.
+The TakeNote pattern must always ensure that its inner state remain immutable from the outside.
+   **When data leaves the TakeNote trigger function, make sure it is deep cloned.**

+2. State stored in a variety of places are a source of bugs.
+   The state may be changed from many different sources, and changes of that state may alter other functionality.

+   However, deep state in event trigger functions are not likely to cause bugs in this manner.
+   Event trigger functions are clearly delineated.
+   First, their state should not be accessible from others, except via a strictly defined input interface that is the trigger events.
+   Second, although the trigger events' propagation and defaultAction *could* be stopped in certain states of the event trigger function, the event trigger function itself should not directly alter the state of the app.
+(Listeners for the composed event likely will of course, but they are not in the domain of this deep state.)
+   Thus, while care should be taken *not* to let the state of the trigger function be accessible from outside, and to have the trigger functions *not* directly alter the state of the app (this highlights how the defaultAction and the propagation property of an event is part of an apps state), deep state in composed events are mostly bug-benign.

+3. State stored in a variety of places can be a source of memory leaks.
+   If you have a deep state that hoards data for some purposes, and then does not readily release it, then you might incur memory leaks.

+   Again, the deep state of event trigger functions are not likely to cause such bugs.
+   Deep state event trigger functions do well in storing only the events themselves.
+   The event objects are filled with some values for such data as timeStamp and x and y coordinates for mouse, touch and pointer events. todo Target.
+If there are large, memory-affecting data in an event, that data is normally stored behind a getter.
+   The event getters usually solve the memory leak problem of preserving the event, but it also can cause headaches for the developer of composed events who does not have a memory leak issue, but instead needs to access data in primary trigger events that are kept behind a getter.

+   tomax: we need to check this out! which data are behind getters in events?
+Is target behind a getter?

 ## Example: `triple-click`

 As an example of how to kick ass and take notes in event composition, we will implement a simple